-For best practice, Tomcat should never be run as privileged user (root).
-We recommend you to create a separate system user which will run the Tomcat server.
+For best practice, Tomcat should never be run as a privileged user (root).
+We recommend you to create a separate system user that will run the Tomcat server.
 Therefore, issue the following command:

 The first thing to do is to go to Apache Tomcat’s download page and download the latest stable version of Apache Tomcat, At the moment of writing this article it is version 8.5.20:

 Change the ownership of the extracted directory so that tomcat user can write files in it.

 systemd init file so you can start/restart/stop Tomcat: